threeport/threeport/internal/control-plane/README.md

 ## Parent & Child Control Planes

-When a Threeprot control plane is used to spin up another, new Threeport control plane, the provisioning control plane is called the "parent" control plane.
+When a Threeport control plane is used to spin up another, new Threeport control plane, the provisioning control plane is called the "parent" control plane.
 The provisioned control plane is called a "child" control plane.